renypayus/iglossary/README.md

 # Conclusion
 **Good point I learnt from SwiftUI**

 * Faster: SwiftUI help us develop our UI faster, even faster than Storyboards.
-I can say that me and my former teammate are not a big fan of Interface Builder, so we decided to developing our App without Storyboards, but I did not really enjoy developing the UI because it was really takes time.
+Me and my former teammate are not a big fan of Interface Builder, so we decided to developing our App without Storyboards back then, but I did not really enjoy developing the UI because it was really takes time.
 * Easy to learn: Since I am more familiar with declarative syntax, it’s easier for me to learn it and I love it.
 * It has live preview feature and it’s really help.
 * It can be mixed with UIKit.
 * It produces a valid layout, so there’s no auto layout related problem.
 Instead, you can use syntax like VStack, HStack, ZStack, List, Group and more.